 (3) Arijin MAM.
 Malaysian freshwater aquaculture economics;

 (4) Al-Hayek, W. Coastal resource use, economics, and management in Jordan;

-Hejnowicz A. (in progress).
-Integrative methods for evaluating the delivery of ecosystem services at the landscape level.
-Co-supervisor (with Dave Raffaelli, Piran White).
+(5) Hejnowicz A. Integrative methods for evaluating the delivery of ecosystem services at the landscape level;

-Lawton R. (in progress).
-How could social science research contribute to effective environmental decision-making and policy implementation in the UK?
+(6) Lawton R. How could social science research contribute to effective environmental decision-making and policy implementation in the UK?;

-Wang X. (in progress).
-Economics of pharmaceuticals and personal care products in the aquatic environment.
+(8) Wang X. Economics of pharmaceuticals and personal care products in the aquatic environment in China.